What are the best side hustles for introverts?

 If you don’t want your face on camera, you can do screen recording or voice over PowerPoint.
 A couple of the courses I bought myself actually didn’t have video at all — they were entirely text/image-based.

-I’ve had my share of introverted Lyft and Uber drivers, but I can see how having strangers in and out of your car all day might not be the most comfortable side hustle.
+I’ve had my share of introverted rideshare drivers, but having strangers in and out of your car all day might not be the most comfortable side hustle.

 I connected with one Side Hustle Nation reader who reported earning $10,000 in his first 6 months as an Instacart Shopper–all on the side from regular 9-5.